rdex999/HighDrive/README.md

 Launch mongodb-compass and click on connect,
 in the left panel click on the plus (+) icon,
-under "Database Name" type exactly "HomeDrive",
+under "Database Name" type exactly: "HomeDrive",
-under "Collection Name" type exacly "users",
+under "Collection Name" type exacly: "users",
 click on "Create Database".

 And thats it!